CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.objectives.md

 After completing this lesson, the students should be able to:

- - Identify the different types of error that might occur in a program.
+ - Identify the different types of errors that might occur in a program.

  - Use the PHP's error handling functions to deal with the error conditions gracefully.